lorig135/docsstyleguide/MinimalWritingStyle.md

 Tasks show how to use a feature or an element of our products to accomplish a task or a goal.
 We usually do this with a numbered or bulleted list.
 Some examples of tasks are authenticating from a browser, or installing the CDM on a small cluster.

 #### Structure
-Task title: H1 or H2, in gerund, preposition, or present tense.
+Task title: <title, h1, or h2>
-Use a gerund, preposition, present tense, or noun phrase:
+- Use a gerund, preposition, present tense, or noun phrase:
   - Gerund: Setting Up Access Management
   - Preposition: About Access Management
   - Present tense: Set Up Access Management